ljgago/advent-of-code-deno-starter/README.md

 ## Generate

-You can generate all necesary files for use in the event with a simple
+You can generate all necesary files for use in the event with a single command:
-command:

     $ deno task gen day01